Man arrested after reported hammer attack in Target restroom in north Spokane

 Ault is also said to have attacked two women downtown on the evening of Dec.
 17, a few days prior to the attack at Target.
 The two women were drinking alcohol in an alcove on the north side of the Wheatland Bank Building, 222 N. Wall St., when a man with a similar description as Ault approached them and said "I want in on that."

-The man sprayed the woman with pepper spray and kicked both of them in the head, reportedly knocking one woman unconscious, before walking away, court documents said.
+The man sprayed one woman with pepper spray and kicked both of them in the head, reportedly knocking one woman unconscious, before walking away, court documents said.

 As part of their investigation, police obtained a search warrant for a rental car Ault had rented and a room at the Apple Tree Inn, 9508 N. Division St., that had been rented to Ault, court documents said.